gabeabrams/inclass/docs/SET_UP.md

 # Set Up Instructions

-The file structure of the `/store` metadata folder
+This README provides information on the file structure of the `/store` metadata folder and the core logic and functions about the store's loading process.

 ## Store: